sharathkrml/polymarket-safe-trader/README.md

 **Key Points:**

 - Requires user's EOA signer (from wagmi)
-- Builder config enables order attribution
+- Requires builder's config for authentication
 - Used for Safe deployment and approvals
 - Persisted throughout trading session